9Gem

 9Gem is an Australian free-to-air digital television multichannel, launched by the Nine Network in September 2010.
 The channel provides general entertainment and movie programming, from which the original name "GEM" is derived.

 History

+The launch of 9Gem was originally planned for 24 September 2010 at midday, but was rescheduled due to "technical issues" at Nine's playout centre to Sunday 26 September 2010 at 6am.

 Nine Network CEO David Gyngell stated "GEM is part of Nine's strategy to create a cluster of complementary channels to cover all key audiences."
 The channel is aimed at everyone, including lifestyle programs and movies, with additional programming drawn from a combination of new shows and other shows previously aired on its sister channels Nine and GO!.
 The launch of GEM followed the success of GO!.

 On 27 January 2014, 9Gem stopped using the Supertext logo and switched to Nine's closed captioning logo.

 2015 rebrand

 On 26 November 2015, the Nine Network introduced a network-wide rebrand of all of its digital channels with GEM being renamed "9Gem".
 Additionally, due to the rebroadcast of 9HD on channel 90, 9Gem was moved to channel 92 and converted from HD to SD.
 On 16 December 2015, 9Gem's on-air theme was changed for a continuous design across all of its channels.
 This included a new look for program listings, program advertisements and promos.